rushills/ask-canvas/README.md

 - Temperature: Sampling temperature for responses.
 - Max tokens: Max tokens for completions.
 - Context char limit per upstream node: Truncation limit per node when building context.
+- Upstream hop limit: Slider (0–12) controlling how many predecessor hops to add to the selected node when assembling context.
 - Output folder (optional): Relative to the vault root; blank writes alongside the canvas file.
 - Related results to show: Slider to choose how many related matches to display (3–12, default 8).